- Megan Canning

 Canning, M. (2015) ‘Labour, Livelihoods and Gender Equality in the Malawian Sugar Industry’.
 Presented at the 16th Annual Researching Africa Day, St Antony’s College, University of Oxford.
 March 2015.

-2018: Guest Lecturer, delivering "Corporate Social Responsibility and Sustainable Business", for the course "Sustainable Development 2a: Perspectives on Sustainable Development", undergrduate course, University of Edinburgh
+2018: Guest Lecturer, delivering "Corporate Social Responsibility and Sustainable Business", for the course "Sustainable Development 2a: Perspectives on Sustainable Development", undergraduate course, University of Edinburgh

-2018: Guest Lecturer, for the course "Research in Africa, "postgraduate course, University of Edinburgh
+2018: Guest Lecturer, speaking on "Ethics, Bureaucracy, and Other Considerations" for the course "Research in Africa", postgraduate course, University of Edinburgh

 2017: Guest Lecturer, delivering “Agriculture and the Rural Economy” for the course “Roots of African Poverty and Development”, postgraduate course, University of Edinburgh